|

-The termcross-association is the alternative technique for the pairwise comparison of change pattern between either two different features or two variables of the same feature, when the level of measurement is nominal (qualitative data).
+The cross-association is the alternative technique for the pairwise comparison of change pattern between either two different features or two variables of the same feature, when the level of measurement is nominal (qualitative data).
 The comparison process between the two time-series is similar to the cross-correlation technique, but the measure of correspondence (degree of correspondence) at each match position is the index of similarity.
-It is the same ratio as the termindex of similarity aL computed for the auto-association, but this time it is called ap as match position can be negative or positive:
+It is the same ratio as the index of similarity aL computed for the auto-association, but this time it is called ap as match position can be negative or positive:

 Again the ratio range between 0 and 1, expressing the strength of similarity between the two segments compared at match position m.
 Successive values can be plotted in an associatogramme to identify match positions with a high degree of similarity and the to interpret the related shifts in time.